 Note: *Students admitted without Calculus should be aware that to enrol in certain courses/modules they may be required to take Mathematics 0110A/B. When considering a course/module in another discipline, please check the Mathematics requirements(s).
 Students are responsible for ensuring they have completed the Mathematics and other entry requirements and prerequisites of the modules/courses they wish to take.

-Note: **Students interested in pursuing an Honors Specialization in Human Resource Management will be required to take 1.0 full-course or equivalent in Psychology numbered 1000-1999.
+Note: **Students interested in pursuing an Honours Specialization in Human Resource Management will be required to take 1.0 full-course or equivalent in Psychology numbered 1000-1999.

 a) achieved an average of at least 70% on the last 5.0 courses;

 b) achieved an average of 70% on the 3.0 principal courses required for the module;

 c) achieved a cumulative modular average of 70%;